NEWS

 Heating processes are known to be detrimental to the operation of trapped ion quantum devices.
 The most well-known mechanism – anomalous heating – is such a serious consideration that modern ion trap designs, fabrication processes, and operating environments all take anomalous heating into account.
 Here, we report the observation of a different kind of heating, induced by measurement of a trapped ion quantum state.
 To our surprise, we find that this measurement-induced heating rate dominates over anomalous heating by a factor of ~30.
 Through detailed theoretical modeling and experimental data, we conclude that if left unmitigated, measurement-induced heating will present a substantial roadblock for performing high-fidelity quantum operations following a mid-circuit measurement.

-The article is currently available here, or on the arXiv.
+The article is currently available here, or on the J. Phys.
+B. site.

 02.16.24 -- Interaction Graph Engineering Paper published in New Journal of Physics